Pronunciation of 'Poaceae'

 Word Origin

-The word 'Poaceae' originates from the Latin word 'poa,' meaning grass, and the suffix '-aceae,' which is used to denote plant families in botanical nomenclature.
+The term 'Poaceae' originates from the Latin word 'poa', meaning 'grass', and the suffix '-aceae', which is used to denote a family in botanical nomenclature.

 Pronunciation Details